mltomlins0n/QANotes/PegaDecisioningNotes.md

 ## Arbitrtating between Propositions

 Pega can use switch components to alter the output of a strategy based on customer intent.
 This enables a company to use **reactive retnention** in an attempt to keep a customer who intends to leave. e.g. a retention offer can be made if the customer intends to leave, or a sales offer can be made if the customer intends to make a purchase.
 The switch component evaluates a list of conditions in a top down order.
 When the first condition is met, the result of that component is output, the same as a switch statement.

+<a name="credit"></a>
+## Evaluating Customer Credit Score

+Customers can be distributed into different segments using a **scorecard** component.
+A scorecard model is used to segment customers based on a calculation. e.g. customers with a credit score of >=175 qualify for a gold card, between 155 and 175 is silver, otherwise they are rejected.
+Since this calculation is separate from a filter, the scorecard model can be changed without having to change an entire strategy.

+A scorecard must output at least 2 values, usually either **accepted** or **rejected**.
+To access the output of a scorecard you reference **ScorecardName.pxSegment**.
+This outputs the segment that the model has calculated.
+To access the actual values outputted by the model you need to enable **score mapping** when configuring the model.

+<a name="decisionTable"></a>
+### Decision Tables

+The output of a scorecard component can used in a decision table.

+**Any column left blank in a decision table is ignored, and returns true**.

+Processing of a decision table stops once a condition is satisfied, like a switch statement.